How to Create a Useful Business Plan for Your Own Internal Use

 - A single sentence describing what your business does.
 Some examples are:

-- EntreBahn delivers business consulting service on-line a unique way involving opinions, in-depth structured reviews, and revisions.
+- EntreBahn delivers business consulting service on-line a unique way involving opinions, in-depth structured assessments, and revisions.

 - We specialize in manufacturing custom machinery for oil pipelines.

 - Your core business concept.
 Concepts can be expressed as statements or rhetorical questions.
 Here are some examples: